usnistgov/FIPS201/_FIPS201/authentication.md

 |AAL3|BIO-A, OCC-AUTH, PKI-AUTH|PKI-AUTH|
 {:latex-table="6-2" latex-caption="Applicable PIV Authentication Mechanisms for Logical Access"}

-In the above table, local authentication refers to authentication to a resource co-located with the cardholder, while remote/network authentication is digital authentication of the cardholder to a system over a network.
+In the above table, local authentication refers to authentication to a resource co-located with the cardholder, while remote/network authentication is authentication of the cardholder to a system over a network.